itsjunetime/smserver/README.md

 - [x] Information on web page about battery life
 - [x] Display when other party starts typing
 - [x] Ability to send chat indicators when you start typing
+- [x] Subject lines for texts on web interface
 - [ ] Ability to send reactions from web interface - This is nearly done
 - [ ] Search through messages from browser - This has been implemented in the API
-- [ ] Subject lines for texts on web interface - This has been implemented in the API

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.